putuyoga/putuyoga.github.io/resume.md

 **Kimura Shoken Inc.**, Japan<br/><small style="color: gray">2021 - 2022</small>

-- Revamp some pages of a truck sharing website[^6]
+- Revamp some pages of a truck-sharing website[^6]
-- Reducing bounce rate up to 24% and increase organic average session by 5 times
+- Reducing bounce rate up to 24% and increasing organic average session by 5 times

 ----

 **DIP, Inc.**, Japan<br/><small style="color: gray">2020 - 2021</small>

-- Contribute on a proof-of-concept apps
+- Contribute to proof-of-concept apps
-- Contribute on a enterprise SaaS product
+- Contribute to an enterprise SaaS product

 ----

 **Various Companies***, Indonesia<br/><small style="color: gray">2014 - 2016</small>

-- Built and managed several client’s internal websites.
+- Built and managed several clients’ internal websites.
-- Develop custom `wordpress` plugins to manage advertisement on the mobile app.
+- Develop custom `wordpress` plugins to manage advertisements on the mobile app.
 - Develop `rest-api` for a product catalog listing with `slim-php`.
 - develop e-commerce and news apps with `xamarin.forms` and `windows-phone`.